Introduction

 Surgical Considerations

-A scalpel is used to perform a medial incision into the cyst/abscess after the application of a local anesthetic.
-The incision should not be performed on the outside of the labium majus due to the risk of fistula formation.[4]
-A Word catheter (a small, thin rubber tube with an inflatable balloon tip) is placed inside the cyst after removing its contents.
-The catheter can remain in place for up to four weeks for continuous drainage and re-epithelization of the new outflow tract.
+A scalpel is used to perform a medial incision into the cyst or abscess after the application of a local anesthetic.
+The incision should not be performed outside the labium majus to avoid fistula formation.[4]
+A Word catheter—a small, thin rubber tube with an inflatable balloon tip—is placed inside the cyst after evacuating its contents.
+The catheter may remain in place for up to 4 weeks for continuous drainage and reepithelization of the new outflow tract.

 Marsupialization

 A scalpel is used to perform an elliptical incision in the mucosa of the vulva and the underlying cyst wall.
 Care should be taken not to incise on the outer margin of the labium majus due to the risk of fistula formation.
-After draining the contents of the open cavity, the edges of the cyst cavity are sewn to the surrounding skin.
-This procedure forms a permanent open pocket, and the new outflow tract will shrink over time as it heals.
+The edges of the cyst cavity are sewn to the surrounding tissue after draining the contents of the open cavity.
+This procedure forms a permanent open pocket, with the new outflow tract shrinking over time as it heals.

 Surgical Excision